You probably know about the Android Auto app and you might be looking for an Android Auto compatible phone list.

 You should note that not all vehicle models support this app.
 So, find a list of vehicles compatible with the app and check whether yours fall under that list.

 You can check our article to learn about some of the cars that use Android Auto.
+Beware though that there are new models coming out and receiving Android Auto every year and it may vary across the markets so it’s always best to check with a local dealer.

-Bear in mind that you can use the Android Auto app on your phone alone.
+Also bear in mind that you can use the Android Auto app on your phone alone.
 You won’t have the advantages of a big display on your dashboard but this makes sure that you can still enjoy some of the benefits of Android Auto.